 Issues linked to religious freedom (Freedom of Religion or Belief – FoRB) have arisen in relation to the COVID-19 emergency, linked to the authority of governments to restrict religious practice in the interests of public health.
 Some religious groups have invoked FoRB rights to contest or reject public health restrictions.
 Both religious and secular scholars argue that it is possible to re-affirm the rights of freedom of religion for all without undermining public health restrictions.
 Rather, governments need to implement measures judiciously and with appropriate consultation that “accommodate as far as possible the wishes of individuals to exercise their rights to communal religious expression,” (UN Special Rapporteur on Freedom of Religion or Belief).
 Religious groups need to understand that “the prohibition of assemblies is not meant as religious discrimination and persecution.
 At present this measure is intended to safeguard human lives, both of the believers and of other members of society” (World Council of Churches).
 Governments and religious leaders need to work together so that each group understands both aspects of religious freedom and public health measures, appreciating the intricacies of framing this around religious freedom and seeing possibilities to protect public health while simultaneously re-affirming the rights of freedom of religion for all.

-Longer term challenges, including rebuilding trust and reinforcing democratic values and rapid progress towards equitable and universal health coverage
+Longer term challenges, including rebuilding trust and reinforcing democratic values and rapid progress towards equitable and universal health coverage.

 Attention must go now to addressing longer term issues emerging through the COVID-19 crises.
 Especially important are religion/government relations, conscious efforts to rebuild trust in institutions, and reinforcing democratic values with respect for human rights.
 Respective governments should bring faith actors in to reflection and planning processes.
 Some governments, and even departments within governments do this better than others, so mutual learning is recommended.
 Some governments have involved faith communities especially well (e.g. monthly meetings in New Zealand, notable trust in government in Canada).
 Past experience highlights the risk that a rush to engage faith communities is often followed by waning interest which can accentuate tensions and aggravate difficult or unequal relationships with different faiths.
 The calls for purposeful attention both to process and strategic engagement.